-Merton of the Movies is set in the silent movie era of Hollywood, with Red Skelton playing the part of Gil Merton, a naive, movie-struck young man who is given a chance to be a star – but he doesn’t realize it.
+Merton of the Movies is set in the silent movie era of Hollywood.
+Red Skelton plays the part of Gil Merton, a naive, movie-struck young man.
+He’s given a chance to be a star ….
+But he doesn’t realize it.
 A very funny, and sweet, Red Skelton movie co-starring Virginia O’Brien.

-In Merton of the Movies, Red Skelton plays the role of Gil Merton, a star-struck movie usher in Tinkerton, Kansas in 1915, a man who dreams of becoming a great dramatic actor in silent movies.
-Despite his mail-order diploma from the ‘famous’ Budolph School of Dramatic Arts, Gil is going nowhere fast, until he’s fired from his job as a movie usher and ineptly prevents a robbery at the box office, imitating the screen antics of his movie hero, Lawrence Rupert (Leon Ames).
-As a publicity stunt, Rupert invites Merton to Hollywood, where the star-struck Merton keeps trying to tell Rupert how much he thinks of him, only to be interrupted by the various public relations people.
+In Merton of the Movies, Red Skelton plays the role of Gil Merton.
+He’s a star-struck movie usher in Tinkerton, Kansas in 1915.
+He dreams of becoming a great dramatic actor in silent movies.
+Despite his mail-order diploma from the ‘famous’ Budolph School of Dramatic Arts, Gil is going nowhere fast.
+Until he’s fired from his job as a movie usher and ineptly prevents a robbery at the box office.
+By imitating the screen antics of his movie hero, Lawrence Rupert (Leon Ames).
+As a publicity stunt, Rupert invites Merton to Hollywood.
+The star-struck Merton keeps trying to tell Rupert how much he thinks of him.
+Only to be interrupted by the various public relations people.
 Afterward, Merton is left on his own; rather than returning to Kansas, Merton decides to stay in Hollywood, and become a great dramatic actor.

-After spending much time having doors slammed in his face, Merton runs into Phyllis Montague (played by the beautiful and talented Virginia O’Brien), a stuntwoman and bit actress, who offers him the opportunity to see a scene being filmed that night starring Beulah Baxter (Gloria Grahame).
-There’s a very funny scene where Merton, turned away by a security guard, goes to a nearby phone booth and calls the security guard, imitating a director, and “inviting” Mr. Merton to come back.
+After spending much time having doors slammed in his face, Merton runs into Phyllis Montague.
+Played by the beautiful and talented Virginia O’Brien.
+She’s a stuntwoman and bit actress, who offers him the opportunity to see a scene being filmed that night.
+It stars Beulah Baxter (Gloria Grahame).
+There’s a very funny scene where Merton is turned away by a security guard.
+He goes to a nearby phone booth and calls the security guard, imitating a director, and “inviting” Mr. Merton to come back.

 Merton is working nights at the “Goodfellows Club to provide for himself.
-Its a hilarious non-speaking scene as Red/Merton has to work in a room for older gentlemen without making a sound, until he drops a cascade of light bulbs, and is fired.
-Merton is on the verge of giving up, when he is given a chance to have a small role on-screen – and he fails miserably, and hilariously.
+Its a hilarious non-speaking scene as Red/Merton has to work in a room for older gentlemen without making a sound.
+Until he drops a cascade of light bulbs, and is fired.
+Merton is on the verge of giving up, when he is given a chance to have a small role on-screen.
+But he fails miserably, and hilariously.
 Later, various studio people watch his outtakes and are rolling in the aisles laughing.
 He isn’t a very good dramatic actor, but he has a natural talent for comedy.
-When Lawrence Rupert becomes unavailable to film his movie, Phyllis recommends Merton to take his place, turning the movie into a comedy.
+When Lawrence Rupert becomes unavailable to film his movie, Phyllis recommends Merton to take his place.
+And turn the movie into a comedy.